kschutter/recipes/r/Pork/Okra_Sausage_Mac_and_Cheese.md

 ##  *Directions*
-1. Bring a large pot of salted water to a boil over high.
+1. Preheat oven to 350F with oven rack about 10 inches from heat.
+Bring a large pot of salted water to a boil over high.
 Stir in pasta; cook, stirring occasionally, until al dente, 9 to 11 minutes.
 Drain pasta, and transfer to a large bowl.

 2. Heat 2 tablespoons oil in a large, deep skillet over high until shimmering.
 Add okra, and cook, stirring occasionally, until bright green, about 3 minutes.
 Stir okra into cooked pasta.